Leo-Bieling/maya2017_zSpace_plugins/README.md

 # Collection of zSpace plugins for maya 2017
-written by Vishu Bhooshan, Leo Bieling and Marko Margeta
+written by Vishu Bhooshan, Leo Bieling and Marko Margeta <br>
+v0.1
 ## Install
 ---
 * copy the content of the **plug-ins** folder to: *C:\Program Files\Autodesk\Maya2017\bin\plug-ins*